Satori-Bot/Runner/README.md

 ### Signature Verification

-If `WEBHOOK_SECRET` is configured, the callback includes an `X-Signature-256` header:
+If `WEBHOOK_SECRET` is configured, the callback includes an `X-Signature-256` header (custom header used by Agent-Runner callbacks):

 ```
 X-Signature-256: sha256=<HMAC-SHA256 of payload>